John Dawnay, 4th Viscount Downe

 John Dawnay, 4th Viscount Downe (9 April 1728 – 21 December 1780), was a British peer and Whig politician.

 Background

-Dawnay was the younger son of the Honourable John Dawnay, eldest son of Henry Dawnay, 2nd Viscount Downe.
+Dawnay was the younger son of John Dawnay, eldest son of Henry Dawnay, 2nd Viscount Downe.
 His mother was Charlotte Louisa, daughter of Robert Pleydell, while Henry Dawnay, 3rd Viscount Downe, was his elder brother.

 Political career

 Dawnay was returned to Parliament for Cirencester in 1754.
 In 1760 he succeeded in the viscountcy after the death of his elder brother in the Seven Years' War.
-However, as this was an Irish peerage it did not entitle him to a seat in the English House of Lords and consequently did not prevent him from remaining a member of the House of Commons.
+However, as this was an Irish peerage it did not entitle him to a seat in the British House of Lords and consequently did not prevent him from remaining a member of the House of Commons.
 In 1768 he was returned for Malton, a seat he held until 1774.